scragg0x/realms-wiki/README.md

     realms-wiki setup

-This will ask you questions and create a `realms-wiki.json` file in where you can find it.
+This will ask you questions and create a `realms-wiki.json` file.
 You can manually edit this file as well.
 Any config value set in `realms-wiki.json` will override values set in `realms/config/__init__.py`.